-- How does the reference benchmark differ from a broad market index?
-N/A - How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?
+How does the reference benchmark differ from a broad market index?

+How did this financial product perform with regard to the sustainability indicators to determine the alignment of the reference benchmark with the environmental or social characteristics promoted?

+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 How did this financial product perform compared with the reference benchmark?